 4. May Work As An Aphrodisiac

-In animal studies, the cinnamon essential oil was found to boost sexual motivation and sperm count.
+In animal studies, cinnamon essential oil was found to boost sexual wellness and sperm count.

 Administration of cinnamon bark oil significantly increased sperm concentration in rats.
 However, it also decreased abnormal sperm count (7).